gs-gs/methodology/docs/githubRepositories.md

 There will be one GitHub repository for each product that contains only product level documentation and issues and it will have the same name as the product (eg “appointments”).
 This is essentially the “landing page” for each product.
 In addition to this "root" repository for the project;
 •	There will be two repositories for each product that are related to the devops framework:
-  * <product>-configuration that contains environment variables for each environment (integration, pre-production, production).
+  *  {product}-configuration that contains environment variables for each environment (integration, pre-production, production).
 This is needed because the containerised deployment model will deploy exactly the same binary build to each environment where it is required.
 Therefore the environment specific variables but be maintained separately and merged at deployment time.
-  * <product>-infrastructure that contains the “infrastructure as code” scripts (whether using terraform.io or native AWS cloud formation) that describe the network and virtual host infrastructure for the product.
+  * {product}-infrastructure that contains the “infrastructure as code” scripts (whether using terraform.io or native AWS cloud formation) that describe the network and virtual host infrastructure for the product.
 •	There will be as many additional repositories as there are independently deployable units in the product.
 In a similar way to teams, each will be named with the product name as the prefix and the deployment unit role as the suffix.
 For example “appointments-api”.
-The preferred role names are: o	<product>-api for back-end Microservices. o	<product>-ui for any front end user interface components that consume the services. o	<product>-spec for the Microservice specification (eg swagger files), documentation, mocks, and tests. o	<product>-app for any standalone app (eg native mobile) that consume the Microservices. o	Others as required – with meaningful names.
+The preferred role names are:
+  * {product}-api for back-end Microservices.
+  * {product}-ui for any front end user interface components that consume the services.
+  * {product}-spec for the Microservice specification (eg swagger files), documentation, mocks, and tests.
+  * {product}-app for any standalone app (eg native mobile) that consume the Microservices.
+  * Others as required – with meaningful names.

 Related (but separately deployable) units may be placed in the same repository but must be in different branches.
 For example <product>-spec will typically contain three branches: “tests”, “mock”, and “spec”.